 If you’re taking a fiber supplement in addition to your probiotics, then it’s best to take these two supplements apart from one another.

 Fiber supplements usually supply prebiotic fibers in relatively large amounts.
-If you combine this with a probiotic supplement, your healthy bacteria may very well be having a feast and reproduce a little too quickly.
+If you combine this fiber with a probiotic supplement, your healthy bacteria may very well be having a feast and reproduce a little too quickly.
 This can lead to digestive discomfort such as bloating and gas.

 - Probiotics for Weight Loss